Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: On previous proposals of the Sheaf Hypergraph Laplacian

 \section{On previous proposals of the Sheaf Hypergraph Laplacian}

 In this section, we revisit the definition of the Sheaf Hypergraph Laplacian proposed in~\cite{duta}, noting that it fails to satisfy basic spectral properties expected of a Laplacian operator, most notably positive semidefiniteness.
 This shortcoming motivates our formulation, which, as discussed in \cref{sec:generalization-properties}, constitutes (to our knowledge) the first definition of a Sheaf Hypergraph Laplacian that is fully consistent with the spectral requirements of a convolutional operator also in the undirected setting.
-The (called linear in the paper---the nonlinear one is, in essence, the Laplacian of a 2-uniform hypergraph) Laplacian of \cite{duta} is defined as follows: \begin{definition} Let $\mathcal{H}=(V,E)$ be a hypergraph with hyperedge degrees $\delta_e$ and let $\mathcal{F}_{v \trianglelefteq e} : \mathbb{R}^d \to \mathbb{R}^d$ be linear restriction maps from node $v$ to hyperedge $e$.
-The Laplacian $\mathcal{L}_{\mathcal{F}} \in \mathbb{R}^{nd \times nd}$ has $d\times d$ blocks indexed by $u,v\in V$:
+For comparison, we recall the (called linear in the paper---the nonlinear one is, in essence, the Laplacian of a 2-uniform hypergraph) Laplacian of \cite{duta}. \begin{definition} Let $\mathcal{H}=(V,E)$ be a hypergraph with hyperedge degrees $\delta_e$ and let $\mathcal{F}_{v \trianglelefteq e} : \mathbb{R}^d \to \mathbb{R}^d$ be linear restriction maps from node $v$ to hyperedge $e$.
+The Laplacian $\mathbf{L}^{\mathcal{F}} \in \mathbb{R}^{nd \times nd}$ has $d\times d$ blocks indexed by $u,v\in V$:

 \end{definition}

 \cref{def:iulia-laplacian} essentially coincides with a Signless Hypergraph Laplacian, except for the fact that the off-diagonal entries are flipped from positive to negative.\footnote{This is consistent with their implementation.} Such a sign-flip suffices to build a positive semidefinite Laplacian matrix exclusively in the 2-uniform case, where the Laplacian operator for a graph can be obtained by assigning an arbitrary orientation to each edge.
 Notice that, in the undirected case, our Laplacian differs from theirs due to featuring a coefficient of $(1-\frac{1}{\delta_e})$ in the diagonal term, rather than $\frac{1}{\delta_e}$.
 Considering the proposed definition, we can compute the equation of the Laplacian seen as a linear operator for a signal $x \in \mathbb{R}^{nd}$ as follows: